- The Writing Social

 7:45PM – Silent Writing Block #2 Begins

 8:30PM – Social EndsIt’s a great mix of people at all points in their writing journey.
 At recent Writing Socials, people were editing articles, starting new stories, and refining novel drafts.
-And even drawing (credit to Sarah McIntyre for our banner image created at the first Social!)
 So bring whatever you’re working on – or hoping to start – and let’s write together.

 This event is free.

-- The Reading Social: Bovey’s Silent Reading Club
+- The Reading Social: Bovey’s Silent Book Club

 Calling all you readers in Bovey Tracey who are looking for dedicated time each month to read amongst friends.
-Grab whatever you’re reading, however you’re reading it and join us in the function room of the Cromwell Arms for a bit of friendly, bookish chitchat and silent reading.
+Grab whatever you’re reading, however you’re reading it and join us in the Cromwell Arms for a bit of friendly, bookish chitchat and silent reading.

 How it works: